dbohlender/canfar.github.io/docs/tutorial.md

 ### Create a User

-You might need to create a different user than the default one, and for batch processing to work, it is presently necessary for you to create a user on the VM, matched with your CANFAR username.
+You might need to create a different user than the default one, and for batch processing to work, it is presently necessary for you to create a user on the VM with your CANFAR username.
 You can use a wrapper script for this:

 {% highlight bash %}
 curl https://raw.githubusercontent.com/canfar/openstack-sandbox/master/vm_config/canfar_create_user.bash -o canfar_create_user.bash